Women in the workforce: 20th century

 Rosie the Riveter is an iconic propaganda image of the US government's efforts to exhort women to work during World War II.
 It has been adapted numerous times to represent working women or, more broadly, women overcoming adversity and other proto-feminist messages.

 In the beginning of the 20th century, women were regarded as society's guardians of morality; they were seen as possessing a finer nature than men and were expected to act as such.
 Their role was not defined as workers or money makers.
 Women were expected to hold on to their innocence until the right man came along so that they can start a family and inculcate that morality they were in charge of preserving.
 The role of men was to support the family financially.
 Yet at the turn of the 20th century, social attitudes towards educating young women were changing.
 Women in North America and Western Europe were now becoming more and more educated, in no small part because of the efforts of pioneering women to further their own education, defying opposition by male educators.
 By 1900, four out of five colleges accepted women and a whole coed concept was becoming more and more accepted.

 Operating a turning machine in Royal Shell Factory 3 in the Royal Arsenal, Woolwich, London, in May 1918.

 In the United States, World War I made space for women in the workforce, among other economical and social influences.
-Due to the rise in demand for production from Europe during the raging war, more women found themselves working outside the home.
+Due to the rise in demand for production from Europe during the raging war, more women found themselves working outside of the home.

 In the first quarter of the century, women mostly occupied jobs in factory work or as domestic servants, but as the war came to an end they were able to move on to such jobs as: salespeople in department stores as well as clerical, secretarial and other, what were called, "lace-collar" jobs.
 In July 1920, The New York Times ran a head line that read: "the American Woman ... has lifted her skirts far beyond any modest limitation" which could apply to more than just fashion; women were now rolling up their sleeves and skirts and making their way into the workforce.